 You can claim entrepreneurs' relief if:

 - you are a sole trader or partner selling part or all of your business or its assets, or

-- you control at least 5% of a company the shares or assets of which you are selling and are entitled to 5% of its distributable profits
+- you control at least 5% of the company's net assets of which you are selling and are entitled to 5% of its distributable profits

 - you sell assets from the above businesses within three years of closing down.

 Entrepreneurs' relief doesn’t apply to property portfolios held within a company structure.
 So, for example, if you’re a portfolio landlord you couldn’t claim.